mik-jozef/chalk/spec-notes.md

   Null foo() => foo(); // Should this terminate?
   ```
 a way to unresolve a promise if it is still just waiting in event loop? (later: why?)
+compiler should be able to remove not only variables/class members that are unused,
+  but also those that are only used for proofs/at compile time
 cancellable promises, can stop async functions, threads
 ChalkDoc documents should have the option to be interactive, however, there should
   be a setting that applets are turned off by default, runnable by clicking on them,